theajack/jsbox/README.md

     needUI: true,//whether to use the UI to display the area.
 The default value is false
     useDefaultUI: true,//Whether to use the default UI.
 The default is false
-    hideLog: false,//Whether to hide the log is false by default }
+    hideLog: false,//Whether to hide the log is false by default
+    clearWhenReRun: false, // When you click Run, the html display area will be cleared by default when lang=html is false }
 ```